MathCouple/MathCouple/README.md

 For now, I'm not where I want to be.
-But I'll play your hole with everything I have until I succeed.
+But I'll play your role with everything I have until I succeed.
 You can contact me at any place between medium and consultant level.
 It's not the usual CV that you are accustomed to reading.
 I have clear objectives.
 So take your time and read what is below:

 Btw, I didn't write it using GPT or any Artificial Intelligence.
 Would it be transparent like I am?
 Maybe.
 But this one I wrote.
 I promise.